|

 LXX understands it; see also Micah 1:8), it confirms that some

+dragons made loud calling sounds.
 But since the Hebrew is in doubt (kephirim

 category.
 (Though as mentioned above, kephirim may have originally referred to a

-type of dinosaur.)
-(Physical
+type of dinosaur.
+Physical

 Reference.)

-Job 20:16LXX: “Let him suck the wrath of drakontes (cobrasMT).”
 Experiencing the wrath of drakontes is described metaphorically as sucking their poison.
 This may be either literal or symbolic.
-If literal, it's another indication
+If literal, it’s another indication

 that some dinosaurs were poisonous.
+(Physical or Symbolic Reference.)

-Job 30:29: “I have become a brother to tannim (monstersLXX) and a friend to
+Job 30:29: I have become a brother to tannim (monstersLXX) and a friend to

-the daughters of the ostrich.”
-This is a
+the daughters of the ostrich.

 good example of a place where tannim